coemulations/ferda_random_forests/README.md

 ### Changes to be made:
-- (CODE) Change usage of pure accuracy to assess classifiers to ROC curve.
+- (CODE) Change usage of pure accuracy to assess classifiers to ROC curve + add understanding as to why this metric would be useful for "Jones"